brianobot/brianobot/README.md

+<h1>👋 Hi, I'm Brian</h1>

-👋 Hi, I'm Brian—a Backend Engineer passionate about Python, Django, Rust, and system architecture.
+A Backend Engineer passionate about mastering and building elegant softwares that stand the test of time and space.
 I thrive on building scalable solutions, exploring algo-trading, fintech, and Web3, and crafting innovative software.
-When I'm not coding, I enjoy chess, sci-fi, quantum physics, and skydiving (one day!).
+When I'm not coding, I enjoy Chess, Sci-Fi, Quantum Qhysics, and Skydiving (one day!).
 Always eager to learn, build, and share knowledge.
-Let’s connect! 🚀

 ## Recent Open Source Activities ⚡️
 <!--START_SECTION:activity-->